jazzfog/UpMerge/readme.md

 ## Usage

-Consider you have two objects
+Let's assume that you have two objects

 ```JavaScript
 var obj1 = {